-To be considered for an award, you must demonstrate that you meet the following criteria:
+To be considered our international law scholarship award, you must demonstrate that you meet the following criteria:

 Academic achievement/employment status